avysochin256/sox/README.md

 # SOX - socket options extractor/setter.

-Sox allows to get or modify any tcp socket option for any process.
-Sometimes may be usefull for debugging.
+---
-Also sox may be used as quick fix as it allows to change socket options of any app without restart and downtime.
+##### Sox enables you to retrieve or modify any TCP socket option for any process.
+This can be particularly useful for debugging purposes.
+Additionally, Sox can serve as a quick fix by allowing you to change socket options for any application without requiring a restart or causing downtime.
 ---